CavsUNCGaccount/UNCG-LFG/README.md

 - Member 1: Salvador Macias
 - Member 2: Shreya Jayas

-## To Do
+## To Do (Based on peer and instructor feedback)
 - Increase font size (Done)
-- Add game feature
+- Add game feature (Done)
-- Modify profile UI to make communities appear at the top achievments below communities (Done)
+- Modify gamer profile page UI to make communities appear at the top, and Steam achievements below communities (Done)
 - Add a timer that displays when your next group session will be (Done)
 - Display more groups under community page ie. Groups that will be starting soon (Done)
 - Add a game from Carlos' Steam library to the app for demo purposes.
-(Done)
+(Done, Bloons TD5)
   - - Add Monster Hunter Wilds to the app using a sql query statement just to show our app supports recent games.
 (Done)
 - Group messages (Done)
-- Display info next to group members ie. gamertag (Done)
+- Display PSN, Xbox, and Steam gamertags of group members in view group info page (Done)
-- Report functionality (done)
+- Report functionality (Done)
-- Admin functionality (done)
+- Admin functionality (Done)
-- get rid of the local host logs (Done)
+- Get rid of the localhost says alerts (Done)
-- 3 powerpoint slides before hand to frame the demo (Done)
+- 3 Google Slides beforehand to frame the demo (Done)
-- Refine presentation "Pre amble" and make it to where you are a user joining a group relevant to your achievments (Done).
-Make a video for section as a user manual for how the app functions Finalize report
+- Refine presentation "Preamble" and frame it as if you are a user joining a group relevant to your achievements (Done) Make a video for section as a user manual for how the app functions (Done) Finalize report (Almost Done, still need Shreya's subsystem parts)
-Final presentation 10 to 12 minutes covering each of our subsyteyms

-## Stretch goals
-- Discord intergration
-- Notifications

 # Prerequisites
 To run this current version locally, you need: